White Bean and Sausage Soup is hearty, creamy, and packed with flavorful veggies, seasoned Italian sausage, and tender white beans.

-Top your bowl with a generous sprinkle of Parmesan cheese and dip in some crusty buttered bread for the ultimate comfort food!
+Top with Parmesan and dip in crusty bread for the ultimate comfort food!

 Overhead image of White Bean and Sausage Soup